caddison/AeroCompanion/README.md

 # Aero Companion

-Welcome to the repository for [**Aero Companion!**](https://github.com/caddison/AeroCompanion/wiki) This project aims to develop an autonomous drone equipped with advanced features such as real-time video streaming, computer vision, obstacle avoidance, and AI-driven navigation.
+Welcome to the repository for [**Aero Companion!**](https://github.com/caddison/AeroCompanion/wiki) This project aims to develop an autonomous drone equipped with advanced features such as real-time video streaming, computer vision, and GPS independent navigation.
 Below is a detailed overview of the project, its components, and functionalities.

 ---

 ## Project Overview

-This project leverages the powerful capabilities of the Raspberry Pi 5 and Pixhawk 6X flight controller to create a cutting-edge drone capable of executing complex autonomous tasks.
-The drone is designed to operate without GPS, utilizing IMU data and computer vision for navigation and obstacle avoidance.
+This project leverages the capabilities of the Raspberry Pi 5 and Pixhawk 6X flight controller to create a cutting-edge drone capable of executing complex autonomous tasks.
+The drone is designed to operate without GPS, utilizing IMU data and computer vision for navigation.

 ---